 Low-code technology allows you to get rid of time-consuming procedures that complicate software development.
 There are no complex internal codes and libraries.
 They are replaced by convenient templates presented in a visual format.
-An ordinary user can use the technology easily, as work with the platform is based on the drag-and-drop model.
+An ordinary user can use the technology easily, as working with the platform is based on the drag-and-drop model.

 If you are not closely familiar with this technology, let’s draw an analogy with IKEA (let the developers and IKEA forgive us): to assemble furniture, you do not need special knowledge, skills, and tools to create from scratch.
 Just use the prepared parts and follow simple instructions.
 LCAP allows the same thing: you “assemble” apps using visual modeling with an intuitive interface.
 According to Mendix, 70% of people with no programming experience have mastered the technology in less than a month.